tashaa17/RoboTasker/README.md

 9. How much carrots are we adding?
 10. How are we cutting the vegetables?

-# User Story Pages
+# User Story Page

 ## [User Story 1](UserStory1.md)

 # Prioritized List of Functional Requirements:

-## Sorting by user accessibility and application launch efficiency
+## Sorted by User Accessibility and Application Launch Efficiency

 1. I can click any of the pre-selected recipes on the app.
 This is the highest priority because directly addresses user needs quickly.